OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 <span id="kids_just_wanna_have_fun"></span>
 ## Kids Just Wanna Have Fun

+- **Team Members**
   - Mai Xiong
   - Pamela-Rose Virtucio
   - Ashley Schweitzer
   - Sean Guthnecht
   - Dustin Huibregtse
   - Brad Neuhauser

 There are a lot of things for families to do in the Twin Cities for low or no cost.
 Yet, these events and organizations can sometimes be hard to find, and